 The cake is baked in a 10-inch springform pan, a cheesecake pan, coated with baking spray (I use Baker’s Joy).
 You can also butter and flour the pan and line the bottom with parchment paper.
 Baking spray seems like an easier choice.

 Bake the torta at 350 degrees for 40-45 minutes or until a toothpick inserted in the center of the cake comes out clean.
-Let the cake cool in the pan for about 10 minutes, then transfer it to a cooking rack.
+Let the cake cool in the pan for about 10 minutes, then transfer it to a cooling rack.
 Once the cake is completely cool, sprinkle confectioner’s sugar over the top.

 I enjoy my cake with an ice-cold glass of skim milk.
 Yes, I know; it’s a contradiction—skim milk and chocolate cake.
 It works for me!